 There are a number of potential causes that may contribute to pain after intercourse.
 Physical reasons, infections, growths, and emotional issues can all cause pain after sex.

 Causes of Pain After Sexual Intercourse

-Having sex with a dry vagina (without using artificial lubricants) can be uncomfortable, and it may lead to pain after intercourse.
+Having sex with a dry vagina (without using artificial lubricants) can be uncomfortable and make sex really painful.
 Vaginal lubricants, like KY Jelly, can help resolve this issue.